 Well hello!
 A bit of a late start to my DIY week, but I made it before week’s end – shwee!
 How is your week going?
 I thought another DIY Stationery project would be perfect for today.
 These would be perfect for your springtime notes (it’s National Card and Letter Writing Month).
 Or Mother’s Day gifts… want to create your own floral envelopes?
 For the floral shape, use your favorite one or download Silhouette’s free shape of the week.

-- Silhouette Studio software
+- Silhouette Studio (there is a free version!)

 - Envelope shape – I used my Layering Liners shape that you can download for free